maxamillion32/wp-cram/README.md

 # WP CR[a]M
-Converts A Fresh WordPress installation into a CRM.
-Originally this was built to help me manage my clients, projects and tasks however I felt that since the current WP CRM options either don't do enough or do too much, I thought I'd share this so that everyone has a nice base to build their own CRM off of out of WordPress.
+Converts a fresh WordPress installation into a CRM with a built in Project & Task Manager.
+Originally this was built to help me manage my clients, projects and tasks however I felt that since originally, I wasn't successful in utilizing the existing CRM plugins for WordPress as sufficient tools for the task, I should share my Frankenstein with the world.  ***Enter WP CR[a]M***  I hope that others find it just as useful and flexible as I have.

-***As mentioned above, this was originally built for myself, therefore it's somewhat geared towards Web Development and/or Web Design, however, you can easily fork this and modify it to work for any business at all with a bit of code.***
+***As mentioned above, this was originally built for myself, therefore it's somewhat geared towards Web Development and/or Web Design, however, you can easily fork this and modify it to work for any business you'd like with a bit of code.***

+### Usage
+This plugin was developed to manage Web Development and Web Design Clients, though out of the box it can easily be used to handle a wider variety of client types wherein "projects" and "tasks" are required to fulfill a client's needs.
+Out of the box it is still missing some ***user friendly*** features, which are listed at the bottom of this page under ***Future Features***.
+As it stands currently, WP CR[a]M is still a fully functional CRM and I use it daily as my own CRM to manage my clients and help me stay on task - though it will be significantly more [a]WESOME once I (or someone else) has the time to implement the Future Features listed below.  *hint hint => FORK IT & CONTRIBUTE*

 ***Screenshots Coming Soon***